 |Workshops and field days||3||3|

-To date, we have tested 64 hives for Nosema, plus an additional 13 which participants did not enter into our reporting database.
+To date, we have tested 133 hives for Nosema, plus many more which participants did not enter into our reporting database (estimated 40 samples).
 We have provided management input for those with a high level of infection.
-Of the 64 tested, 15 hives tested high or medium level of infection for Nosema.
+Of the 133 tested and reported, 21 hives tested high and 9 tested medium level of infection for Nosema.
 We know these hives would likely die without treatment.
-Of 49 hives with no or low-level infection, we saved these beekeepers the cost and time of treating their hives unnecessarily.
+The hives with no or low-level infection, we saved these beekeepers the cost and time of treating their hives unnecessarily.
 Many of the beekeepers who submitted samples did so because they thought their hives were infected by Nosema and were using an antibiotic treatment, though it was not needed.

 Through our statewide network of trained volunteer diagnosticians, we have been able to elevate beekeepers’ knowledge of disease identification and management, especially Nosema, a silent killer of bees.
 Prior to this work, knowledge of Nosema and its potential impact was very low.
 To date, 924 individuals have been educated on this disease through workshops, presentations, or one-on-one consultation with one of our trained volunteers.
 We have reached an additional 595 through newsletters and educational promotional material.
 This number may be higher through our wide reach via social media platforms.
 Through this education, we have been able to show beekeepers how to manage against Nosema infection, and have educated the public on best management practices, like sanitation and proper inspection, to keep hives healthy.
 We believe this work will result in higher winter survival of honeybees.
 This will result in greater profitability for beekeepers in New Hampshire.

-My work with the honeybee community was of such great interest, that it resulted in being invited a speaker on the NH Public Radio show “The Exchange” for a full hour-long segment.
+My work with the honeybee community was of such great interest, that it resulted in being invited a speaker on the NH Public Radio show “The Exchange” for a full hour-long segment in 2018.
 Through this experience, I was able to elevate this work, as well as the role of UNH Extension in protection of our natural resources.

 We expect to continue to test more hives as we move out of the cold winter months when Nosema infection spikes.
 A strong network has been laid for this program to succeed into the future.